PROGRAM | COURSES AVAILABLE | COSTS | APPLICATION PROCESS | FACULTY CONTACTS

 Students are responsible for booking their own international travel.
 Flight recommendations will be made at a later date.

-Program Deposit: $500 due at time of application
+Program Deposit: $500 due at time of acceptance

 Faculty-Led Application Process